alexgloetzl/final-projects/README.md

   - Overview of outlier detection algorithms with focus on Isolation Forest

 **Summer term SS25:**
+- Group seminar talk:
+  - Overview of how to deal with missing data featuring MICE algorithm
 - Started master thesis:
   - Goal: validation and prediction of semiconductor data